-If you have ever caught an episode of MTV's Cribs, Keeping up with the Kardashians or even good old Through the Keyhole, you may have got a serious case of dressing room envy at the sight of the floor-to-ceiling shelves full of their neatly nestled garms.
+Dressing rooms cannot be beaten as a bedroom storage solution.
+They are the ultimate answer to clutter – and they are glamorous, too.
+If you have ever caught an episode of MTV's Cribs, Keeping up with the Kardashians or even good old Through the Keyhole, you may have got a serious case of dressing room envy at the sight of the floor-to-ceiling shelves full of their neatly arranged garments.

-Blush pinks and luxuriant textures make for a chic dressing area in this room from Maisons du Monde.
+Blush pinks and luxuriant textures create a chic dressing area in this room from Maisons du Monde, featuring the Salome Solid Mango Wood Dressing Table.
 If you can, place your dressing table somewhere that gets plenty of natural light to help you see well as you get ready.

 This dressing room was created by Barbara Genda Bespoke Furniture.
 Prices start from £1,200 per linear metre.